nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 \end{cases}
 \tag{4}
 $$
-That is a single variable control equation which means that one need not consider variable coupling and can improve the efficiency of calculate dramatically.
+That is a single variable control equation which means that one need not consider variable coupling and can improve the efficiency of calculating dramatically.
 There is a high order spatial term $\nabla^2p$ in the control equation.
-The program use the idea of shape function to solve it (more detail will given later).
+The program uses the idea of shape function to solve it (more detail will be given later).
 We apply Vertical-Centered Finite Volume Method (VC-FVM) to discrete $Eq.
 4$ and define the sound pressure on the mesh node.
 We assume a linear distribution (or quadratic linear distribution) of the sound pressure within the mesh cell.
-The control volume of the VC-FVM is showed in Fig.5 (the black line is the mesh elements and black points is the mesh nodes, the control volume of one example node is surrounded by azure faces) and Fig.6 given the assumption of the sound pressure distribution within the 2-D mesh.
+The control volume of the VC-FVM is showed in Fig.5 (the black lines are the mesh elements and black points are the mesh nodes, the control volume of one example node is surrounded by azure faces) and Fig.6 given the assumption of the sound pressure distribution within the 2-D mesh.

 ![VC-FVM](/imgs/VC-FVM.png)

 Fig.5.
-Control volume of the vertex-centered finite volume method (a).
+Control volume of the vertex-centred finite volume method (a).
 2-D triangle cell (b).
 3-D tetrahedron cell.

 ![VC-FVM_VriableDistribution](/imgs/VC-FVM_VriableDistribution.png)